blake-hu/fast/README.md

 ```

 Setup is slightly tricky since ```adapter-transformers``` is a direct fork of ```transformers```, but ```sentence-transformers``` automatically installs ```transformers``` which ideally should not be installed in the same environment as ```adapter-transformers```.
 Doing the above is a simple quick fix.

-## Early Exit GPT
-Applying early exit strategies to GPT models, comparing efficiency gains with early exit strategies in other models.